digi-ron/AU-Falcon-SPUD-Project/Engine/Alternator/Alternator.md

 ## Types

-The AU Falcon has 2 types of alternators depending on if you have the 4L I6 (VCT or non-VCT) or the 5L V8:
+The AU Falcon has 3 types of alternators depending on factors such as series and engine option:

 ### 4L I6